 So when starting to figure out the clothing you will want to wear for your thru-hike you need to think about the destination, and the temperature, and understand what will work out best.
 Thankfully I will dive into all this!

 You’ll have a few keys to successfully planning your clothing system, you will need to learn to layer effectively, understand where your comfort level is with some key materials, be ready to encounter many different weather types and be prepared for it all to change in a heartbeat.

 Layering is the process of what it sounds like, having multiple layers of clothing you can add or subtract as you get hot or cool off.
 Most mornings you will be in cooler weather, warming while you hike and power through the miles then cool at the end of the day.

 Layers allow you to easily adapt to what the outdoors throws at you making sure you stay comfortable all day.

 Primer on Comfort

-There is a vast amount of different fits, materials, and garments that will all need to be tried out prior to starting on your thru-hike, you will want to stay comfortable while on rugged root-filled terrain, rocks, and overall rough rugged, and brutal terrain.
+There is a vast amount of different fits, materials, and garments that will all need to be tried out before starting on your thru-hike.
+You will want to stay comfortable while on rugged root-filled terrain, rocks, and overall rough rugged, and brutal terrain.

-Some will enjoy merino wool clothing, others will find it itchy and uncomfortable, it is much better to know how you will react to clothing to maximize your comfort on the long trails along with what fits your body well.
+Some will enjoy merino wool clothing, while others will find it itchy and uncomfortable, it is much better to know how you will react to clothing to maximize your comfort on the long trails and what fits your body well.